Our Endorsed Chaplains

 Matthew serves as a hospital chaplain at the Mayo Clinic Health Systems.
 Along with chaplaincy, Matthew serves in Broken Chains Fellowship, a ministry of InFaith, with InFaith missionary Jerry David.
 Matthew is pursuing Board Certification.

-After working in the software/ corporate industry for many years, April felt God leading her to move to Atlanta, Ga.
+In 2004, after much work in the software/ corporate industry, April felt God leading her to move to Atlanta, Ga.
 In 2005, she gave up everything she owned to the victims of Hurricane Katrina and started her new journey.
-She began teaching technology information systems at Covenant Christian Academy, and worked in the effort to help build Global Destiny Ministries.
-After her second year of teaching in youth ministry, April was called to serve her country in a full-time capacity with the U.S. Army under the 48th Brigade, Afghanistan Deployment, where she worked as a reintegration specialist/chaplain candidate.
-April completed a B.S. in Technology Management from Herzing College, Atlanta, Georgia.
-In May 2014, she received a Master of Arts in Christian Counseling from Luther Rice University, and an M.Div. from Luther Rice Seminary.
-She completed four units of CPE at the Charlie Norwood VA Medical Center in Augusta, Georgia, as a Chaplain resident.
-April has worked as a clinical chaplain for over four years at St. Luke’s Regional Hospital, where she assisted in establishing the bereavement committee for the children's hospital, specializing in fetal and perinatal loss and staff Hospital chaplain at Dignity Health / St. Elizabeth Community Hospital, Red Bluff, CA. Currently, April is the chaplain supervisor at Hinds Hospice, Fresno, CA. April’s work in ministry has included bringing peace and diversity to rural communities, advocating for patient rights, and spiritual coaching for the broken and outcast.
+She began teaching technology information systems at Covenant Christian Academy, Loganville, Georgia and worked to help build Global Destiny Ministries.
+April is a Military veteran and served with the U.S. Army under the 48th Brigade, Afghanistan Deployment, where she worked as a reintegration specialist/chaplain candidate.
+She completed an undergraduate degree, BS – Technology Management in April 2004 from Herzing College, Atlanta, Georgia.
+In May 2014, she received a Master of Arts in Christian Counseling from Luther Rice University and Seminary, Atlanta, Georgia and a M.Div. from Luther Rice Seminary in May 2015.
+She completed 4 units of CPE at the Charlie Norwood VA Medical Center in Augusta, Georgia, as a Chaplain resident.
+April has worked as a clinician chaplain at St. Luke’s Regional Hospital in Boise, Idaho, where she assisted in establishing the Bereavement Committee for the Children’s Hospital, specializing in fetal and perinatal loss and staff Hospital chaplain at Dignity Health / St. Elizabeth Community Hospital, Red Bluff, CA. Currently, April is the chaplain supervisor at Hinds Hospice, Fresno, CA. April’s work in ministry has included bringing peace and diversity to rural communities, advocating for patient rights, and spiritual coaching for the broken and outcast.
 Her life’s verse is John 16.
 33, “These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world.”(NKJV) April is married to Thomas Michael-Edward McCullen.
 They have 2 daughters.

 Doug Peterson - Truman Medical Center